This page is from APP, the official source of professional practice for policing.

 The SERM can initially deploy search teams or victim recovery teams in a sweep-type search.
 This could be to cover larger areas with low numbers of deceased persons or human remains scattered across the area.

 The scene may be divided into sectors and zones.
 Each zone should consist of channels of a suitable length and width for a victim recovery team to operate along.
-The size of the zone should take into account the terrain and the nature of the incident.
+The size of the zone should consider the terrain and the nature of the incident.
 Where the deceased persons or human remains are concentrated, the width of the search channel should be reduced.
 Each channel should have a start and stop position clearly identified.
 Both edges of the channel should be marked by orange tape.

 When deceased persons or human remains (including suspected human remains) are located, the team leader should consider asking a doctor or another expert to examine the person or remains.
 A member of the victim recovery team may then conduct an initial visual check of the deceased.
 The team’s documentation officer or team leader commences the audit trail on the disaster victim recovery form.
 They should use the approved label with the unique reference number and barcode.
 This is recorded alongside the deceased or human remains while they are still in situ.

 Any personal property on or near the deceased or human remains is also recorded in situ to provide context of the find.
 Where an incident is confined to a limited area, the victim recovery team may be deployed in two pairs or work as a team of four.
 When working in a pair, one member can undertake the search and recovery while the other acts as a monitor to ensure the health and safety of the officer conducting the retrieval.
-The team leader may rotate pairs or larger teams in difficult situations, or deploy them together as appropriate to the circumstances.
+The team leader may rotate pairs or larger teams in difficult situations or deploy them together as appropriate to the circumstances.

 Maritime incidents